What are small business R&D tax credits?

-- Either less than €100 million turnover OR less than €86 million gross assets.
+- Either less than €100 million in turnover OR less than €86 million in gross assets

 To be eligible, you also have to be liable for UK corporate tax; you must not have received notified state aid such as grants, and the expenditure you want to claim for must be revenue in nature.

-You can claim R&D tax relief for your last two completed accounting periods if this is your first-time claim.
-After two accounting periods, R&D undertaken can no longer be back claimed, so there’s no time like the present to begin the process of your SME R&D tax claim!
+If this is your first claim, you can claim R&D tax relief for your last two completed accounting periods.
+After two accounting periods, the R&D undertaken can no longer be back claimed, so there’s no time like the present to begin the process of your SME R&D tax claim!

 R&D tax credit for start-ups

 On average, SMEs claim roughly £60,000 in R&D tax relief.
-However, more than 50% of UK SMEs have not heard of the scheme, including many start-ups.
-The average R&D tax relief claimed for businesses less than five years old is roughly £40,000, which can present a hugely valuable source of cash for companies in those difficult first few years.
+However, more than 50% of UK SMEs, including many start-ups, have not heard of the scheme.
+The average R&D tax relief claimed for businesses under five years old is roughly £40,000, which can present a hugely valuable source of cash for companies in those difficult first few years.

-Typically, a start-up forms to service a gap in the market or to monetise a new idea.
-These new ideas usually involve the development of a process, product, service or device.
-In this case, it’s likely you are undertaking R&D in some capacity and could be eligible to claim under the SME R&D tax scheme.
+Typically, a start-up forms to service a market gap or monetise a new idea.
+These new ideas usually involve developing a process, product, service, or device.
+In this case, you are likely undertaking R&D in some capacity and could be eligible to claim under the SME R&D tax scheme.

 There is a common misconception that start-ups can’t claim R&D Tax Credits because they have very few employees, but staff wages only make up one category of costs!